 2. Has Antibacterial And Anti-fungal Properties

 Apple cider vinegar is said to possess antifungal and antibacterial properties.
 The acetic acid in ACV helps prevent fungal growth (3).
 It also helps prevent bacterial growth and keeps your scalp and hair healthy.
-The phenolic compounds in ACV exhibit antimicrobial and antioxidant properties and acts against fungal and bacterial growth (4).
+The phenolic compoundsi XBioactive compounds found primarily in plant tissues, including simple phenols, phenolic acids and flavonoids, that promote hair growth. in ACV exhibit antimicrobial and antioxidant properties and acts against fungal and bacterial growth (4).
 The antimicrobial activity of ACV acts against certain microbes like E. coli and S. aureus (5).

 3. May Help Treat Dandruff